bfrgoncalves/INNUENDO_REST_API/README.md

 **A novel cross-sectorial platform for the integration of genomics in surveillance of foodborne pathogens**

+To configure the process controller, continue to this [link](https://github.com/bfrgoncalves/INNUENDO_PROCESS_CONTROLLER)

 1. [**Setting the Environment**](#setting-the-environment)
     * Virtual Environment
     * requirements.txt